lsst/pipelines_lsst_io/middleware/faq.rst

 queryCollections
 ----------------

-`Registry.queryCollections` generally provides the best high-level view of the contents of a data repository, and from the command-line the best way to view those high-level results is with the ``--chains=tree`` format.
+`Registry.queryCollections` generally provides the best high-level view of the contents of a data repository, and from the command line the best way to view those high-level results is with the ``--chains=tree`` format.
 For all but the smallest repos, it's best to start with some kind of guess at what you're looking for, or the results will still be overwhelming large.

 .. code-block:: sh